paulmelero/flipthecoin.app/apps/flipthecoin/content/extension.md

-# Flip THe Coin Browser Extension
+# Flip The Coin Browser Extension

 This is the browser extension for Flip The Coin.
 It allows you to flip a coin in your browser whenever you are.
 It is available for Chrome and Firefox.